-The College of Education faculty recognizes the need to take proactive steps to enhance multicultural and global perspectives and to promote diversity.
+The James L. and Dorothy H. Dewar College of Education faculty recognizes the need to take proactive steps to enhance multicultural and global perspectives and to promote diversity.
 In order to meet this need, they support multicultural perspectives throughout educational programs and actively seek a diverse student and faculty population.
+The educator preparation unit has established comprehensive school partnerships with 14 area schools.
+These schools were recruited based on a number of factors, including opportunities they would provide to our candidates to work with diverse P-12 students and public school mentors.